Litigation Skills Program

 One of Elon Law's distinctions is the Preceptor Program wherein experienced lawyers from a broad range of practice settings mentor Elon law students.

-The Academic and Bar Support Program embraces principles of leadership education and self-regulated learning.
+The Office of Academic Success embraces principles of leadership education and self-regulated learning.
 The programming is premised on the idea that instruction in basic law school skills, coupled with individualized feedback and support, can significantly enhance students’ academic and life-long success.

 The Business Fellows program is designed to provide students with the essential knowledge and practical, hands-on experience needed to become exceptional business attorneys.